interplaynetary/free-association/README.md

 **In this free association, the share of each individual in the surplus-distribution of others is equal to their share of the other's total mutual-fulfillment!** (mutual-recognition of contribution towards each other's self-actualization)

-    Mutual-Recognition: MR(A, B) = min(B-share-of-A's-total-recognition, A-share-of-B's-total-recognition)

-    A's share of B's surplus = MR(A, B) / Σ MR(B, X), where X includes all others B recognizes.
-    B's share of A's surplus = MR(A, B) / Σ MR(A, X), where X includes all others A recognizes.

-More generally:

-  	Share(Receiver ← Giver) = MR(Receiver, Giver) / Sum(MR(Giver, Other) for all Others Giver Recognizes)

 **Surplus flows according to mutual-recognition of real contributions, relations activate only through genuine desire and participation, and these properties persist even as relations compose into complex social structures.**

 Simple math will reveal how in free association: false recognition/relations naturally decay while true recognition/relations strengthens - that recognition and social-relations organized on the basis of this free association necessarily tend towards social-material-truth.